OMR-Research/lmx/docs/design-process-notes/design-process-notes.md

 down up double none
 ```

 In practise, notes without any stem lack the `<stem>` element completely.
 Similarly, notes with two stems are represented as two separate `<note>` elements in two different voices, each having its own stem.
-This means that in the OpenScore Lieder corpus, when exported by MuseScore, only `down` and `up` and missing `<stem>` element are possible values.
+This means that in the OpenScore Lieder corpus (OSLiC), when exported by MuseScore, only `down` and `up` and missing `<stem>` element are possible values.

 But there are cases, where slurs from multiple voices converge on a chord.
 Since slurs cannot cross voices, the solution is to have two chords, one for each voice, placed on top of each other, and one of the voices is missing its stems.
 This is where the `none` value is used.
 You can see in the picture, the last eighth note chord has green stem and flag, which means the second voice is normal.
 But the blue voice (first voice) only has the two noteheads, but no stem: